 The more time you spend working on your application, the more sophisticated and complex it will become.
-Therefore, there is a necessity to be able to conveniently manage all the product’s versions to analyze the evolution of the application or to go back to a previous version if you find yourself at a dead end.
-That’s why we created version control for models.
+Therefore, there is a necessity to be able to conveniently manage all the product's versions to analyze the evolution of the application or to go back to a previous version if you find yourself at a dead end.
+That's why we created version control for models.
+We haven't implemented the Version Control for files.

 Manual saves and autosaves